 - Camp Directors/Leaders

 - Camper Care Staff

-- Operations Director
+- Associate Director

-- Health Center Head Nurse
+- Health Center Head Nurse, Doctors, Nurses, Health Center Administrator and consulting Trainers

 - Food Service Director, Head Chef, and Specialty Foods Liaisons

 The Camp Directors and Professional Staff oversee and coordinate all programs and initiatives.
 Their work will most directly focus on oversight of the Unit and Department Heads, the Camper Care team, and the other Supervisors throughout camp who work with critical programs and operations.